sessionboy/vite-ssr-test/README.md

 yarn
 ```

+Since "type"="module" is used, please make sure your node version is 15+.

 #### Development environment start

 Two servers 3000 (vite dev server) and 3001 (vite ssr server) will be started.